All Episodes

 When you hear this, got two little stories here.

-First ones from the Boston Herald.
+First one's from the Boston Herald.

 The Department of Correction has found a new way to entertain the most dangerous cons, convicts in the state.

-They've sent in the circus.
+They've sent in a circus.

 The Christian group is called Operation Starting Line, a program aimed at helping violent convicts on their marathon run through life with all its loops and bends, its smooth pavements and potholes.